ksiuwr/LectureVoting/README.md

 ## How to build?
 LectureVoting can be built using **GNU Make**.

-Possible Make targets are:
+Possible Make targets for compilation are:
 + `make`, `make all` - compile source files
 + `make clean` - remove additional build files
 + `make refresh` - remove additional build files & compile source files

 ## How to deploy?
 First check if Arduino is connected via USB and `/dev/ttyACM0` is open.
-Then simply run `make install` command if sources have already been compiled.
-But when sources should be compiled before, then run `make reinstall` command.
+Deployment is performed via **GNU Make** as well.

+Possible Make targets for deployment are:
++ `make install` - deploy compiled object to Atmega
++ `make reinstall` - remove additional build files & compile source files & deploy compiled object to Atmega